commonsharp/SurvivalProject-Server/README.md

 # SurvivalProject-Server
 Server files for the game Survival Project, written in Java.

+**THE USE OF THE SERVER FILES IS ON YOUR OWN RESPONSIBILITY, AND YOU MAY FIND YOURSELF GUILTY OF COPYRIGHT INFRINGEMENT.**

 For instructions on how to install Survival Project on Windows 10, go to the Win10 folder.

 Time spent on the project: 5 weeks.